-Note These actions trigger the vSphere Client to begin the process of uninstallation, but the vSphere Client does not wait for the process to complete.
+Note While the process of uninstallation takes place, the vSphere Client UI does not wait for the process to complete.
 You might need to refresh the browser window after enough time has elapsed to complete the uninstallation.
 The vSphere Client currently does not display notifications after uninstalling remote plug-ins.